 The State of Georgia, through the Georgia Board for Physician Workforce, contracts with the Mercer University School of Medicine (MUSM) as a means of increasing the supply of primary care physicians for Georgia.
 The mission of the School is to educate physicians and health professionals to meet the primary care and healthcare needs of rural or medically underserved areas of Georgia.
-During the five year period FY 2005 - FY 2009, 62% of Mercer's graduates entered a core specialty residency program.
+During the five year period FY 2006 - FY 2010, 58% of Mercer's graduates entered a core specialty residency program.

 First accredited in 1982, Mercer has demonstrated their success in training and retaining primary care physician in Georgia.
 The School only accepts Georgia residents and conducts extensive interviews to ensure students are likely to pursue a career in primary care and practice in Georgia.
 Additionally, Mercer University is expanding in response to Georgia's physician shortage.
-The School accepted its first class of 30 students at the newly opened Savannah Campus in August 2008.
+Mercer's Savannah campus now serves as a 4-year school.

-Sixty two percent (62%) of Mercer alumni in practice as of June 30, 2009 are in Georgia.
-Practice locations for Mercer graduates are shown in the map on page 9.
+Sixty two percent (62%) of Mercer alumni in practice as of June 30, 2010 are in Georgia.
+Practice locations for Mercer graduates are shown in the map on page 11.